-If you must grow one plant that is useful in so many ways, that has to be comfrey.
-It is called a miracle plant for all the benefits it holds for people, and the garden.
-Let’s learn more about how to use comfrey in the garden.
+If you must grow one useful plant in so many ways, that must be comfrey.
+It is called a miracle plant for all the benefits it holds for people and the garden.
+So let’s learn more about how to use comfrey in the garden.

 What is comfrey?

 Comfrey is a perennial plant that grows well almost anywhere.
 Hardy in most zones except 2 and 1.
-Drought-tolerant, which makes it a great plant for Texas.
+Drought-tolerant, which makes it an excellent plant for Texas.
 It goes dormant when the temperature fall to the low 20s, then comes back up as soon as it is warm again.

 What are the benefits of comfrey?

-Comfrey has tap roots that run deep into the soil up to ten feet.
-They mine for nutrients and transport them to the leaves.
-This is what makes it a dynamic accumulator.
+Comfrey has tap roots that run deep into the soil up to ten feet, mining for nutrients and then transporting them to the leaves., making it a dynamic accumulator.

-It very rich in macro as well micronutrients.
-Comfrey is high in N-P-K. It also contains Calcium, magnesium, and iron.
+It is rich in macro-nutrients N-P-K as well micronutrients.
+It also contains Calcium, magnesium, and iron.